 Based on Carpenter Group’s experience in these industries, our answer to those questions is: “It depends.”

-Every firm and marketing initiative has individual sales goals.
-Marketing plans should be customized to include all the tactics necessary to achieve them as efficiently and cost effectively as possible.
-This could include leveraging anything from higher cost advertising to less costly content marketing solutions.
+Every firm and marketing initiative has individual sales goals, and marketing plans should be customized to achieve those goals.
+Plans should leverage all the marketing tactics necessary to reach them as efficiently and cost effectively as possible.
+This could include leveraging anything from higher-cost advertising to less costly content marketing solutions.

 Advertising is an efficient way for companies to market products and services that are targeted to mass audiences (examples include credit cards, mortgages, auto and home insurance and tax services.)
-Content, distributed efficiently through email and social media, is an effective way to reach highly segmented audiences with individualized needs (think targeted mutual funds, annuities or personalized financial planning and retirement advisory services.)
+Content, distributed efficiently through email and social media, is an effective way to reach highly segmented audiences with highly individualized needs (think 529s, institutional investments or personalized financial planning and retirement advisory services.)

 Many firms leverage these two strategies (and more) to optimize their marketing.
-Progressive is one example.
+One example is Progressive.
 The insurance company depends on a heavy rotation of television advertising featuring Flo, their fictional spokesperson, to build awareness of their brand.
 In addition, they bring Flo and their brand to life using content distributed through an active social media presence.

 Another example is Prudential.
-It provides representatives with content to help them connect with consumers interested in personalized retirement planning, while using national advertising to build awareness of the brand and its retirement planning services.
+It provides representatives with content to help them connect with consumers interested in personalized retirement planning, while using national advertising to build awareness of the brand and its retirement planning services to drive sales activity.

-Need help determining how content marketing should fit into your overall marketing plan?
-Carpenter Group has developed content marketing strategies and all types of content for leading financial and professional services firms for more than 35 years (long before content was considered “cool”.)
+Need help figuring out how content marketing should fit into your overall marketing plan?
+Carpenter Group has developed content marketing strategies and all types of content for leading financial and professional services firms for more than 35 years (long before content was considered “cool”).